FineFindus/udisks-rs/README.md

 Udisks allows accessing and manipulating disks, storages devices and similar technologies.

 > [!WARNING]
 > This project is very early in it's development cycle and far from being finished.
-Issues and APi breaks should be expected.
+Issues and API breaks should be expected.

 ## Example